5 min read · Cost

 | Significant repair with sheathing damage | $4,500–$12,000+ |

-Sierra Siding's typical dry rot repair scope band in the Sacramento area as of 2026.
+Typical dry rot repair planning range for the Sacramento area — a general California market range, not a Sierra Siding quote.
 Final number is set on-site once the extent is mapped.
 Substantial multi-elevation rot is usually a re-side conversation rather than a continued-repair conversation — we'll be honest about which path delivers more value.

 Key takeaways

-- Visible rot is rarely the whole story
+- Visible rot is rarely the whole story; the extent gets mapped on site

-- Section repair is the most common Sacramento scope
+- Section repair on one elevation is the most common Sacramento scope

-- Significant rot is a re-side conversation, not a repair one
+- Significant sheathing rot is a re-side conversation, not a patch one

 FAQ